urql-graphql/urql/docs/basics.md

 ### Prefetching on the server

-In your request handler on the server-side, you'll have to add some code handling suspense.
+In your request handler on the server-side, you'll have to add some code for handling suspense.
 Typically this is done using a "prepass" that walks your element tree and awaits suspended promises.

-So for suspense to now be executed on the server you may install `react-ssr-prepass` (which has a peer dependency on `react-is`)
+In order to execute suspense on the server, you may install `react-ssr-prepass` (which has a peer dependency on `react-is`)

 ```sh